Daniele-Dondi/tanimoto_similarities/README.md

 # Tanimoto Similarities: Python script to perform fingerprinting and calculate Tanimoto similarities on multiple compounds using RDKit.

+#NOTES: SOME AS THE ORIGINAL FILE BUT NOT LIMITED TO 15 COMPOUNDS.
+IN THE HEAT GRAPH NAMES COMPARE

 ### Introduction
 tanimoto_similarities.py script calculates Tanimoto similarities of given molecules in the form of smiles.